Additions to my book

 Saggar

-and/or you cannot control the cooling, there are a few more tips:
+If you cannot control the cooling, there are a few more tips:

-- Do not close the saggar completely.
+- Do not close the saggar completely, this will allow the heat to escape.

 Saggars made of other materials (p 71)